Castle of Freixo de Espada-à-Cinta: History

-During the 20th century, there were excavations carried out in the tower, relieving that there were no dungeons or dependencies in the under floors.
+During the 20th century, there were excavations carried out in the tower, revealing that there were no dungeons or dependencies in the under floors.
 There was a proposal to remove the cemetery within the courtyard in 1972.
 The DGEMN executed works on the battlements and merlons in stone, resurfaced the pavement of the parapet; covering in plastered masonry; demolition of the staircase and repair using stonework.
 A year later the walls and joints were cleaned; the accesses and layout were arranged, including landscaping and valorization of the area around the castle.
 The following year the walls were repaired.
 Between 1970 and 1973, thirteen buildings were demolished to alleviate the tower structure, resulting in the arrangement of the accesses and new landscaping.
 A further four buildings were removed between 1974 and 1978, resulting in further work around the castle.

-In 1980 work on conservation were begun: repavement; repair of joints; substitution of stonework and placement of tilework in the intermediary floor of the tower.
+In 1980 work on conservation were begun: repaving; repair of joints; substitution of stonework and placement of tilework in the intermediary floor of the tower.
 Two years later, the watchtowers and accesses were repaired; repair of the granite masonry along the handrails and the walkways and staircase accesses, in addition to the Portuguese pavement stone.
 By 1983, the tower was in an advance state of degrade, resulting in studies by the Grupo da Pedra and laboratory analysis by INIC.
 In 1983, the DGMEN replaced the stone masonry with granite stone from primitive quarries in the town; washing and brushing of masonry; and the application of silicone on all facades.
 Between 1983 and 1984, further conservation work on the parapets occurred with the substitution of deteriorated stone and reconstitution of the foundations and base of the embattlements, with schist stonework, including repair of joints and cleaning.
 Work on the walls, staircases, placement of slabs and windows, landscaping of the surrounding areas, including the installation of electrical devices began in 1984.
 Consolidation of the walls continued between 1985 and 1987, with the shoring of the foundations; placement of new schist to reinforce and consolidate the foundations; leveling of the walls and application of schist masonry; cleaning of brush/vegetation, including the extraction of roots.

 In 2000, a plan for intervention on the site was initiated supported by FEDER.

 The C.M.F.E.C. decided to create a cultural route that included the parochial church, the pillory, the Galo Tower, Handicrafts Centre and the Casa Junqueiro residence.
 From the work of Mário Jorge Barroca, the Galo Tower being quite high, was used as the keep tower, since it was larger than the then original keep tower ("22 poles versus 19 poles" high).